Gulshan7250/devTinder/homework.md

 - Create PATCH /profile/edit
 - Create PATCH /profile/password API => forgot password API
 - Make you validate all data in every POST, PATCH apis
+-
+- Create Connection Request Schema
+- Send Connection Request API
+- Proper validation of Data
+- Think about All Corner cases
+- $or query $and query in mongoose
+- schema.pre("save") function
+- Read more about indexes in MongoDB
+- Why do we need index in DB?
+- What is the advantages and disadvantage of creating?
+- Read this article about compound indexes -